diogoaurelio/schedoscopeWiki/File-System-Transformations.md

 ## StoreFrom

-`StoreFrom` dumps an input stream as a file into a views `fullPath` (i.e., the partition folder in HDFS).
+`StoreFrom` dumps an input stream as a file into a view's `fullPath` (i.e., the partition folder in HDFS).
 This is useful for dynamically generating lookup or configuration tables during view materialization.

 Parameters:
 * `imputStream`: The input stream to dump.

 * `toView`: The stream is dumped to the `fullPath` of `toView`.

+## Copy

+`Copy` copies source files and folders matching a GLOB pattern into some target folder.
+This can be done recursively or non-recursively.
+The transformation also supports copying resources from the classpath.

+* `fromPattern`: The source file or resource files to copy.
+When given a file path or file pattern, the source is interpreted as an HDFS path.
+If given a `file://` URL, the source is interpreted as local file system path.
+If given a `classpath://`, the source is interpreted as a classpath resource.
+The latter is useful if you want to create source-code managed configuration and lookup tables in Hive.

+* `toPath`: The path to copy files to.
+When given a file path or file pattern, the source is interpreted as an HDFS path.
+If given a `file://` URL, the source is interpreted as local file system path.

+* `recursive`: Copy folders recursively or not.
+Defaults to `true`.

+## Move

+`Move` moves source files and folders matching a GLOB pattern into some target folder.

+* `fromPattern`: The source file or resource files to move.
+When given a file path or file pattern, the source is interpreted as an HDFS path.
+If given a `file://` URL, the source is interpreted as local file system path.

+* `toPath`: The path to move the specified files to.
+When given a file path or file pattern, the source is interpreted as an HDFS path.
+If given a `file://` URL, the source is interpreted as local file system path.

 # Helpers